Symplectic capacities from Hamiltonian circle actions: Hamiltonian circle action and Seidel representation

 When the action is semifree, the upward extensions and the downward extensions have a nice geometric interpretation.
 Given a Riemannian metric on $M$, denote by $\psi_t$ the negative gradient flow of $H$.
 For $C \subset M$, the \textbf{unstable manifold} of $C$ is defined to be

 \begin{prop}[\cite{McT} Proposition~4.8] Let $S^1$ act semifreely on $(M, \omega)$ with moment map $H$.
 Choose a Riemannian metric on $M$ associated to a generic $S^1$-invariant $\omega$-compatible almost complex structure.
 Then for a generic submanifold $C$ of a fixed component $F$, the unstable manifold $W^u(C)$ is an $S^1$-invariant pseudocycle.
-The cohomology class represented by $W^u(C)$ is equal to the downward extension $[C]^-$. \end{prop}
+The cohomology class represented by $W^u(C)$ is equal to the downward extension $[C]^-$, where $[C]$ denotes the cohomology class in~$H^*(F)$ represented by~$C$. \end{prop}